kubernetes-sigs/kube-scheduler-simulator/keps/159-scheduler-simulator-operator/README.md

 The current simulator is built in a single binary: the binary contains kube-apiserver, kube-scheduler and the simulator backend (which provides the web UI specific feature.)

-And, the simulator can be configured via environment variables
+And, the simulator can be configured via environment variables.

 #### Simulator CRD